storj/docs/app/(docs)/object-mount/linux/installation/mac/page.md

 ```shell
 sh /tmp/cuno_install
 ```
-- Please follow the interactive steps, read the displayed end-user licence agreement (EULA) and agree to the terms to continue with the installation.
+- Please follow the interactive steps, read the displayed end-user license agreement (EULA) and agree to the terms to continue with the installation.
 {% /tab%}
 {% tab label="Apple Silicon (ARM)" %}
 ## Apple Silicon (ARM)